 Last year a brave starling got up close to the juvenile hawk and it appeared to be having a conversation.

-Luckily we found a hawk feather (21 cm x 5 cm) on one of the walks up the back hill.
+Luckily we found a feather (21 cm x 5 cm) on one of the walks up the back hill.
+Perhaps it is a hawk feather.
 This excerpt is from the Peterson Field Guide for Eastern Birds, which is a well thumbed book in our house.

 Perhaps you can help identify it as a Sharp shinned hawk or a Coopers Hawk.
 They both seem very similar, and not having seen them both at the same time it is hard to determine which is which.
 The Coopers hawk is s bit bigger than the Sharp shinned hawk.